Lucien Favre: Style of management

-Favre's teams play a dynamic, quick and attacking-minded football where ball possession and change of tempo alternate.
-This attractive style of play has brought results in every club he has managed.
-Furthermore, Favre is very skillful tactically, leaving his opponents struggling to penetrate his well-organized sides.
+Favre's teams play a game where ball possession and change of tempo alternate.
+This style of play has brought results in every club he has managed.
+Furthermore, Favre is very skillful tactically, leaving his opponents struggling to penetrate his sides.
 His teams tend to shoot less than others but have a high conversion rate, also with shots coming from outside the box.
 Favre likes the opponents conversion rate to be on the low end.
 His teams stick out at the wrong end of expected goals statistics.
 Favre has a reputation of predicting well how opposing teams, coaches or players tend to react in certain situations.
 To play this style Favre pays attention to details and technique especially one-to-one.

 Favre is also well known for his ability to develop talented young players and introduce them into the first team.
 Under his leadership, Blerim Džemaili, Almen Abdi, Steve von Bergen and Gökhan Inler all made their debut with the Switzerland national team before signing for foreign clubs.
 In 2007, Zürich became Swiss champions with an average age of 21.5 years.
 He is also credited with raising the game of German starlet Marco Reus, whose fine performances procured a call up to the Germany national team and a high-priced move to league champions Borussia Dortmund; Marc-André ter Stegen, who eventually joined Barcelona; and Christoph Kramer.
 Another example of his ability to develop youngsters into widely sought after, talented players is seen in Granit Xhaka, who initially struggled when he joined Gladbach but, under Favre's tutelage, eventually thrived, becoming one of the best central midfielders in Germany and sealing a move to Arsenal for a fee reported to be in excess of €30 million.